cosmob3/cpnt262-a2/README.md

 - DONE!
 OMG I thought that was going to be the easy part... :'(

 - I can now see the benefit starting a project with the mobile first mindset.

+- Trying to deploy landing page is giving me an error.

+- Tried a few things out but I decided to just remove the image that kept giving me the error.